environmentalinformatics-marburg/tubedb/docs/_usage/web.md

 title: "Web Interface"
 ---

-The main-pages lists specific pages and an information-box.
+The main-page lists specific pages and an information-box.
 At web interface, on each page, with "?"-Button, usage instructions can be displayed.

 ![(image: Web-interface main-page)](../../assets/images/web_main.png "Web-interface main-page")